samkariash/SerenityBDDwithCucumber/README.md

 The test results will be recorded in the `target/site/serenity` directory.

 ## Simplified WebDriver configuration and other Serenity extras
-The sample projects both use some Serenity features which make configuring the tests easier.
-In particular, Serenity uses the `serenity.conf` file in the `src/test/resources` directory to configure test execution options.
+Use `serenity.conf` file in the `src/test/resources` directory to configure test execution options.
 ### Webdriver configuration
 The WebDriver configuration is managed entirely from this file, as illustrated below:
 ```java